-Now, there is a difference when parents do help out during the wedding planning or when a couple first moves out.
+There is also a difference when parents do help out financially during the wedding planning or when a couple first moves out.
 That’s totally normal.
-Many parents want to help their children have a good start to their new life, or contribute to the wedding of their dreams.
+Many parents want to help their children have a good start to their new life or contribute to the wedding of their dreams.
 But once that is all done, it is the couple’s responsibility to be financially stable.

 I only agree with this statement if you are getting married for the wrong reasons.
-Example: worrying you won’t find another guy who will want to marry you, that marriage is the answer to find happiness, that marriage will complete you in some way.
+For example, getting married because you are worrying that you will not find another guy who will want to marry you, or that marriage is the answer to find happiness or that marriage will complete you in some way.

-It is also thought that if you settle down early, you did not get a chance to date and “see” what you want in a man.
-Or people make a big deal that if it’s the first and only man you have ever been with, that you will regret your choice.
+It is also assumed that if you settle down early, you did not get a chance to date around and “see” what you want in a man.
+Some people make it a huge deal that if it is the first and only man you have ever been with, that you will regret your choice.

 Dating vs. Waiting

-And then there are those who decide to wait for the right man to come along, and sometimes even the first one is it!
-Both scenarios are totally fine!
+And then there are those lucky few, who not only waited for the right man to come along, but it ended up being the first one!

 Getting married young has its pros and cons.
 In the end, it is your decision when you want to get married and remember that it’s your life.
 Do not let other people scare you out of it.
 Don’t fully believe the myths.
 Every relationship is different, everyone has a different path in life.
-As long as you work together to keep a healthy marriage going, age doesn’t matter.
+As long as you work together to keep a healthy marriage going, age doesn’t matter in the long run.